Body, soul and spirit

 In this passage, the word translated "natural" is the Greek adjective "psuchikos", which comes from the noun "psuchi" which means soul.
 So, psuchikos means "a soul man" i.e. a man with body and soul only1.
 According to that passage a man who is only body and soul "does not receive the things of the Spirit of God".
 As it was said above to receive "the things of the spirit of God", to communicate with God you need the appropriate receiver i.e. spirit.
 That's why the passage says: "nor can he (the man of body and soul) know them because they are spiritually discerned".
 The man of body and soul is impossible to know the things of God for the simple reason that such things have to do with the spirit, "they are spiritually discerned", and since he lacks spirit he cannot know them.

 Summarizing all the above, Adam had body, formed from the dust of the ground, soul that gives life to the body and spirit to communicate with God.
 He was body, soul and spirit.
 Having established that, there is no question about what happened in the day that Adam and Eve ate from the tree of the knowledge of good and evil.
 God had told them that in the day that they would eat from it, they would surely die.
 Bearing in mind that death means the absence of a form of life, we can now see what died that day.
 Adam was body, soul and spirit and his body died many years after the day that he ate.
 Now since without soul a body has no life, Adam had body and soul even after he ate from that tree.
 On the other hand, since God is always right in what He says, something had to die that day.
 Since Adam was body, soul and spirit before he ate and since, as we saw, he continued to have body and soul after he ate what was lost for him that day, was the spirit that God gave him.
-He continued to have body and soul but he didn't have spirit.
+He continued to have body and soul but he did not have spirit.
 The spirit departed from him and this was death for him since spirit, a form of life that he had before he ate, was no more there.

 You see, how clearly the Bible settles the things when you leave it to interpret itself.
 It was actually this loss of the spirit that was restored in the day of Pentecost where holy spirit was made available, so that today after believing in Jesus Christ you are again body, soul and spirit.
 That’s why then Paul in 1 Thessalonians 5:23 says: